cafe-desktop/clib/README.win32.md

 not be disregarded, as this likely means portions of the build are not being done correctly, as this is an issue of Visual Studio running on CJK (East Asian) locales.
-This is an issue that also affects builds of other projects, such as QT, Firefox, LibreOffice/OpenOffice, Pango and GTK, along with many other projects.
+This is an issue that also affects builds of other projects, such as QT, Firefox, LibreOffice/OpenOffice, Pango and CTK, along with many other projects.

 To overcome this problem, please set your system's locale setting for non-Unicode to English (United States), reboot, and restart the build, and the code should build